A cat of unusual markings, the Sacred Cat of Burma tends to attach herself to one person and can be a bit territorial, but never aggressive.

 They are heavily boned cats and can appear somewhat stocky in every feature.
 The Sacred Cat of Burma has unusual markings.
-It looks like a pointed cat with four white feet and deep blue eyes.
-The head is actually triangular but it has such a broad skull that the face can appear almost rounded.
-The cat has a Roman nose and medium sized ears.
+She looks like a pointed cat with four white feet and deep blue eyes.
+The head is actually triangular but she has such a broad skull that the face can appear almost rounded.
+The breed has a Roman nose and medium sized ears.
 The fur is medium long but is soft and silky.
 It tends not to mat and is easy to care for.

-The Sacred Cat of Burma is private and he tends to attach himself to one person.
-Some of them can show a bit of jealousy if their person does not pay attention to them.
+The Sacred Cat of Burma is private and she tends to attach herself to one person.
+Some of them can show a bit of jealousy if their parent does not pay attention to them.
 While they are territorial, they are not aggressive.

-Being a larger cat and somewhat stocky to begin with, their nutrition should be watched to make sure the cat does not become overweight.
-Daily exercise should be provided to help keep the cat in good physical condition.
+Being a larger cat and somewhat stocky to begin with, their nutrition should be watched to make sure she does not become overweight.
+Daily exercise should be provided to help keep her in good physical condition.
 In addition, the sacred cat should be groomed daily to prevent matting of the fine fur.

 The Temple of Lao-Tsun was built in Asia for the worship of the goddess Tsun-Kyan-Kse.
 She was a golden goddess with sapphire blue eyes.
 One of the priests of the temple, Mun-Ha, would kneel before the goddess' statue with the white temple cat named Sinh sitting beside him.
 One night, raiders came into the temple as Mun-Ha was worshipping and killed him.
 As Mun-Ha was dying, Sinh put his feet on him and faced the goddess.
 As soon as Sinh did this, his body turned from white to gold and his eyes turned blue, just like those of the goddess.
 His legs turned brown, but where his feet touched his master they remained white as a symbol of purity.
 All the other cats in and around the temple changed this way as well.
 Sinh stayed with his master for the next seven days, when he too died and carried the soul of Mun-Ha to paradise.
 To this day, it is believed that whenever a sacred temple cat dies, the soul of a priest accompanies the cat's soul to paradise.